 The benefit is paid to the designated beneficiary(ies) in equal monthly installments for 12 months after your death, except for the minimum benefit, $9,000, which is disbursed in a one-time payment.
 With multiple beneficiaries, the benefit is distributed equally among them, unless you have designated otherwise in writing.

 You may name anyone as your beneficiary by completing the Death Benefits Beneficiary Designation form and submitting it to the Board of Pensions.
-You can log into Benefits Connect to verify your designated beneficiaries and the percentage of the benefit assigned to each.
+You can log on to Benefits Connect to verify your designated beneficiaries and the percentage of the benefit assigned to each.

 If you do not designate a beneficiary, the Board will pay the benefit in the following order to your